Director, High School Journalism Institute; Senior Lecturer

 - Reporting and Editing

 In addition to her administrative position, White serves as a senior lecturer for the Journalism unit in the Media School.
 She teaches media literacy, introductory reporting, grammar and editing, media ethics and journalism education classes.
-She also teaches C101, the mandatory, introductory lecture for Media School majors.
+She has also taught C101, the mandatory, introductory lecture for Media School majors.

 When she’s not in the classroom, White visits Indiana high schools, working as a consultant and advocate for scholastic journalism.
 She’s a member of the Journalism Education Association and Bloomington Press Club, plus she serves as secretary for the Scholastic Journalism Division of the Association for Education in Journalism and Mass Communication.